Skip to main content

 • Launch of ABMI in Johannesburg, South Africa in 2015

-• Six in person convenings held in South Africa, Kenya, Ghana, Zambia, Senegal, Cape Town
+• Seven in-person convenings held in South Africa, Kenya, Ghana, Zambia, and Senegal

-• Honorable Nana Akufo-Addo, President of Ghana addressed the audience in Accra in 2017
+• Honorable Nana Akufo-Addo, then President of Ghana, addressed the audience in Accra in 2017

-• ABMI was held virtually in 2020 with a keynote address delivered by Dr. Akinwumi Adesina, President, African Development Bank
+• Virtual keynote address delivered by Dr. Akinwumi Adesina, former President, African Development Bank in 2020

 Welcome